Funding

 Obi Griffith

-Dr. Obi Griffith is currently supported by the Children’s Discovery Institute, and Small-Cell Lung Cancer (SCLC) Consortium: Therapeutic Development and Mechanisms of Resistance (U01), and Advanced Development of Informatics Technologies for Cancer Research and Management (U24) awards from the NCI.
+Dr. Obi Griffith is currently supported by several National Institutes of Health (NIH) grants primarily from the National Cancer Institute (NCI).
+Dr Griffith received a Transition Career Development Award (K22) from the National Institutes of Health (NIH), National Cancer Institute (NCI).
+Additional funding was received from Small-Cell Lung Cancer (SCLC) Consortium: Therapeutic Development and Mechanisms of Resistance (U01), Informatics Technologies for Cancer Research and Management (U01, U24), ClinGen Genomic Curation Expert Panels (U24), Biomedical Knowledgebase (U24) National Cancer Institute (NCI) awards and others.
 His primary academic appointment at Washington University is in the Department of Medicine and he has a secondary appointment in the Department of Genetics.
 The McDonnell Genome Institute supports the computational and sequence data production aspects of his research.
 He is also a member of the Siteman Cancer Center.